sadaqatbukhari/InfluxDBStudio/README.md

 ## Installation

-Binary releases can be found [here](https://github.com/CymaticLabs/InfluxDBStudio/releases).
+Binary releases can be found on the [InfluxDB Studio releases page](https://github.com/sadaqatbukhari/InfluxDBStudio/releases).

 You can build locally on Windows with the .NET 10 SDK: